Buying and Selling Real Estate

-To avoid cutting tiles, I laid out a pattern for the front porch entry that utilized full-sized tiles.
-Around the ceramic perimeter, I installed peel-and-stick carpet tile, which I cut with a regular pair of scissors.
-Then I covered a kitchen counter in ceramic.
-This is what I learned about ceramic:
+Laying ceramic tiles.
+To avoid cutting tiles, you can lay out a pattern for the space that utilizes full-sized tiles.
+Another option for finishing the perimeter of ceramic tiles is using peel-and-stick carpet tile, which can be cut with a regular pair of scissors.
+Keep these lessons in mind when working with ceramic:

 - Shopping for sale prices can save a lot of money

 - It costs less to mix your own mortar and grout.

 - Never mix more mortar than you can spread in 30 minutes.

 - Adding latex to thinset helps strengthen the bond.

 - Always wash tools promptly and dry them.